goldmansachs/obevo-kata/internal/doc/kata.md

 Enter "katadeployer" as the user id (without the quotes), and &quot;katadeploypass&quot; as the password
-* Note - if you'd like to do this via command line going forward, add these args: -deployUserId katadeployer -password katadeploypass

 Follow the prompts to complete the deployment